-Mï Talk is a 4-week one-on-one program.
-Through discussions and exercises with one of our specifically trained staff/volunteers, you will have a chance to meaningfully and freely talk about and reflect on your sex life, your sexual relationships, and your sexual health – whatever they mean to you!
-By the end of the 4th session, you will be able to identify some actions to achieve the sex you want!
+Mï Talk is a free, one-on-one counselling program.
+Through discussions and exercises with one of our specifically trained staff, you will have a chance to meaningfully and freely talk about and reflect on your life, your romantic and sexual relationships, and your sexual and mental health – whatever they mean to you!
+By the end of the program, you will be able to identify some actions to achieve the changes you want to make!

 The Sex You Want

-The Sex You Want (TSYW) is a new, ongoing campaign of ACCKWA’s Gay Men’s Sexual Health Department, in collaboration with Ontario’s Gay Men’s Sexual Health Alliance.
-TSYW features animated videos, comic strips, and info-graphics that reflect the complex and diverse experiences of gay men grounded in science and a progressive attitude towards sex and pleasure.
-Check it out at www.thesexyouwant.ca!
+The Sex You Want (TSYW) is an ongoing campaign in collaboration with Ontario’s Gay Men’s Sexual Health Alliance.
+TSYW features animated videos, comic strips, and info-graphics that reflect the complex and diverse experiences of guys into guys grounded in science and a progressive attitude towards sex and pleasure.
+Check it out!

 Do you enjoy meeting new people?
 Teaching new things to others?
 Want to make a difference in your community?
 Come volunteer with us!